The Infrared Universe: Horizon--Coupled Thermodynamics

 \subsection{Stationarity and coupled balance laws}

-The entropy continuity equation \eqref{eq:entropy-continuity-density} and the baryon continuity equation \eqref{eq:baryon-CE} together determine the large-scale thermodynamic and kinematic state of an expanding universe whose mesoscopic structure is governed by the spectral scale~\(\sigma\).
+The entropy continuity equation \eqref{eq:entropy-continuity-density} and the baryon continuity equation \eqref{eq:baryon-CE} together determine the large-scale thermodynamic and kinematic state of an expanding universe whose mesoscopic structure admits a closure in terms of the distinguished spectral scale~\(\sigma\).

 Explicitly, the coupled mesoscopic balance laws are